daturaman/rentals/README.md

 Rentals
 ---
-There are only five films and four customers (Bob, Sue, Pam and Jim) that are initialised when the application starts up.
+There are only five films (Conan The Librarian, Ghandi II, 101 Alsatians, Romcom and Horror) and four customers (Bob, Sue, Pam and Jim) that are initialised by RentalsApplication#run on start up.

-Rent one or more films by making a post request (using a Chrome app such as Postman) with the customer's name in the path after /rentals/ and a map of films/days in the request body:
+Rent one or more films by making a http post request (e.g. using a Chrome app such as Postman) with the customer's name in the path after /rentals/ and a map of films/days in the request body: